HillelCharbit/Hashtable-from-scrach/README.md

 ## Contributing

 Contributions are welcome!
 To report a bug or suggest an improvement, please open an issue or submit a pull request.

----

-This `README.md` file should provide clear guidance to users on how to use and contribute to your project.